dneto1729/MUSIC_with_python/README.md

 ![Examples of some plots using Matplotlib and Seaborn of MUSIC data.](./doc/img/image_main.jpg)

-A collection of example Python scripts and tutorials on using Python to analyze data from the ANL MUSIC detector.
+A collection of example Python tutorials and scripts using Python to analyze data from the ANL MUSIC detector.

 WORK IN PROGRESS!